 You might float the Alagnak River today and hardly see another soul.
-But don't be fooled—this resource-rich area has been home to human communities for thousands of years.
+But don't be fooled—this resource-rich area has been home to humans for thousands of years.

-Archeologists surveying the river have found sites belonging to the Paleoarctic tradition (9,000 to 7,000 years ago).
+Archeological surveys have documented sites belonging to the Paleoarctic tradition (9,000 to 7,000 years ago).
 The oldest radiocarbon dated sites are about 2,300 years old.
 In 2004, archeologists excavated Alagnak Village.
 From these ancient campsites and villages all the way to modern fish camps, the Alagnak bears witness to the people who lived there.

 Read more about the cultural history of the Alagnak River in Alagnak Wild River: An Illustrated Guide to the Cultural History of the Alagnak Wild River.

 Did You Know?